 Hans Memling - Triptych of Earthly Vanity and Divine Salvation

-Hans Memling was German Renaissance master whose work was exceptional to its time.
-Although the themes of biblical allegories were usual for the 15th century, his artworks contained strong erotic sentiments and truly horrifying images of death and deathly sins.
-His Triptych of Earthly Vanity and Divine Salvation was part of the series that also includes the Allegory of True Love and the Allegory with a virgin.
-It was a home mobilliar painting, which is meant to remain open and strengthen moralizing values in everyday life by reminding people on horrors of hell.
+Hans Memling was German Renaissance master whose dark paintings were exceptional to its time.
+Although the themes of biblical allegories were usual for the 15th century, his scary paintings contained strong erotic sentiments and truly horrifying images of death and deathly sins.
+His Triptych of Earthly Vanity and Divine Salvation was part of the series that also includes the Allegory of True Love and the Allegory with a Virgin.
+It was a home mobiliar painting, which is meant to remain open and strengthen moralizing values in everyday life by reminding people on the horrors of hell.

 Featured image: Hans Memling – Triptych of Earthly Vanity and Divine Salvation (front), 1485 via wikimedia

 Hieronymus Bosch - The Garden of Earthly Delights